Table of Contents

 install strainers |

-- fire pump components include: sensing lines, test headers, flowmeters, bypass connections, relief valves, controller cabinets, suction and discharge piping, anti-vortex plate
+- pump components: sensing lines, test headers, flowmeters, bypass connections, relief and circulation valves, controller cabinets, suction and discharge piping, anti-vortex plate, suction strainers, check valves, control valves

-- drive components include: right-angle gear drives, universal joints, flexible couplings
+- drive components: right-angle gear drives, universal joints, flexible couplings

 Knowledge